How to Overcome Food Addiction?

 Try some of these ways of boosting your dopamine levels, so you do not have to do so through food:

-• Get regular exercise.
+- Get regular exercise.
 You may need to talk to your doctor about which forms of exercise would be safe and effective for you.

-• Make sure you get enough sleep to ensure that your dopamine receptors work efficiently.
+- Make sure you get enough sleep to ensure that your dopamine receptors work efficiently.

-• Listening to music can quickly elevate your dopamine when you are feeling low.
+- Listening to music can quickly elevate your dopamine when you are feeling low.

-• High-protein foods like chicken and fish can raise your levels of tyrosine, which is associated with dopamine production.
+- High-protein foods like chicken and fish can raise your levels of tyrosine, which is associated with dopamine production.

-• Calming activities like yoga and meditation can lead to better regulation of dopamine.
+- Calming activities like yoga and meditation can lead to better regulation of dopamine.

 #3 Determine The Underlying Causes Of Your Food Addiction

 Addiction is a curious thing: it is simultaneously a debilitating condition and a symptom of a debilitating condition.
 Food addictions do not arise out of nowhere.
 They stem from something else that is going on in the person’s life.
-This could be trauma, abuse, an underlying medical condition or the treatment thereof, a mental illness such as depression, body dysmorphic disorder, and any number of other things.
+This could be trauma, abuse, an underlying medical condition or the treatment thereof, a mental illness such as depression, body dysmorphic disorder, or any number of other things.

 Food addiction treatment programs are designed to help you with this kind of discovery.
 As you figure out what the root causes of your food addiction are, you can learn the strategies you need to deal with those issues in a healthier way.